ToeJam & Earl III: Mission to Earth: Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 IGN asserted that the game was "thrashed soundly by critics", and GameSpot named it the year's most disappointing Xbox game.
 Computer and Video Games lauded its "superb sense of humour and the kind of offbeat gameplay that shows up every other identikit shooter, stealth 'em up and extreme sports title as imagination-devoid shams."
 PC World praised the game's "laugh out loud" humor, and acclaimed the two-player mode as "damned good fun."

-GameNOW and Electronic Gaming Monthly praised the game's power-ups, whose strategic element the former enjoyed, and the two-player mode.
+GameNOW and Electronic Gaming Monthly praised the game's power-ups, whose strategic element the former enjoyed, and two-player mode.
 However, GameNOW derided the game's hip-hop dialogue, and Electronic Gaming Monthly found it repetitive; the latter also believed that Latisha was an unnecessary addition.
 Game Informer found the hip-hop theme to be embarrassingly dated, and likened the game to In Living Color and The Fresh Prince of Bel Air.
 The reviewer also believed that its randomly generated levels necessitated "simple and arbitrary" mission goals.

 Eurogamer praised the game's graphics, camera angles and mini-games, but complained about unfair enemies, annoying character accents and an arbitrary mix of musical genres.
 The reviewer believed that "[the game,] in the final analysis[,] is just not good enough to warrant spending £40."
 IGN gave it a "passable" verdict: Reviewer Kaiser Hwang felt that the game's brief initial appeal quickly gave way to repetition.
 He had a mixed opinion of its graphics, with praise given to the character animations, but criticism to perceived poor draw distance.
 GameSpot deemed the game "mediocre."
 The reviewer noted that "the humor almost always falls flat," and that "ToeJam's speech [...] is filled with stupid double entendres."
 The website found the soundtrack to be dated, and called the game's audio "a serious disappointment."

 The Guardian gave the game three stars out of five and praised the originality of the characters, and the "crisply defined textures and realistic lighting"; the paper deemed the game "a treat for the eyes."
-However, Greg Howson decided that the game was merely average overall and noted its limited longevity.
+However, Greg Howson decided that the game was merely average overall, and noted its limited longevity.
 The Las Vegas Review-Journal wrote of the game: "It's all right, but probably most useful for certain parents to force on kids."
 The Sydney Morning Herald gave the game three stars out of five and described it as "an average platform game that masks its conventional gameplay with over-stimulating graphics."
 The Daily Mirror called it "anarchic, fun, hilarious and very cool."
 Entertainment Weekly gave it a B− and wrote that "TJ&E is fun -- but forgettable fun.
-Still, its promise of downloadable content and sheer silliness, brings some whimsy to the funk-starved Xbox."
+Still, its promise of downloadable content, and sheer silliness, brings some whimsy to the funk-starved Xbox."